 If your practice has an outdated coding list, you might end up entering the wrong diagnostic codes, treatment codes, or billing codes.
 Any of these errors can lead to the insurance company denying a client’s claim.

 Your practice can overcome this challenge by training your team or billing personnel on the latest billing codes and trends.
-Staying on top of the current ABA billing codes and procedures will keep your staff ahead of the curve.
+Staying on top of the current ABA billing codes, guidelines, and procedures will keep your staff ahead of the curve.

 Many smaller ABA practices avoid billing headaches by working with an outside managed billing team that provides revenue cycle management services.
 (WebABA has a dedicated team of ABA billing experts if your practice could benefit from the help.)